AnChiLuo/FluoTileShadingCorrector/README.md

 ## 🔍 Notes

 - 📦 Input must be **unstitched** CZI or Lif files with positional metadata.
+-  👉 The file should contain **a single tile-scan dataset** from **one acquisition** only.
+Batch processing of multiple files or multiple scenes is not supported.
 - ⛔ **Avoid spaces** in filenames and paths.
 - ⚠️ Final stitched intensity values are **not calibrated for quantification** due to brightness normalization.